 Let’s break down the information we’ve just covered.

+Chase points value depends on how you redeem them.
 As you can see through the Chase Portal screenshot, the going rate for a round-trip flight between Columbus and Dallas is $286.
 For that same flight, you’ll pay:

 - 22,880 Chase Ultimate Rewards points through the Chase Portal (if you have a Chase Sapphire Preferred or Ink Business Preferred)